 About Peony-Leaf Voodoo Lilies

 This specific species of voodoo lily with peony leaves (hence, the name) was introduced by horticulturist Alan Galloway.
 It was discovered in Phang Nga, Thailand in 2011.
-These wild growing peony-leaf voodoo lilies were approximately 9 feet tall and 9 feet wide.
-Container grown species are reported to grow 5 feet tall and wide.
+These wild-growing, peony-leaf voodoo lilies were approximately 9 feet (2.5 m.) tall and 9 feet (2.5 m.) wide.
+Container-grown species are reported to grow 5 feet (1.5 m.) tall and wide.

 Peony-leaf voodoo lilies produce a large green-purple spathe, out of which grows a large purple-black spadix.
 At the tip of the spadix is a big, wrinkly purple knot that sort of resembles a wrinkly purple brain.
 It is this flower, or spathe and spadix, which gives off the rancid scent of rotting meat.

 While this makes it an extremely interesting plant, it is one you may not want in your home when flowering in late winter to early summer.
 This odor may repel your neighbors, but it attracts pollinators to the plant.
 The flower is followed by a thick brown and green mottled stem that produces large umbrella-like foliage that resembles its namesake peony foliage.

 Growing a Peony-Leaf Voodoo Lily Plant